pk-fr/yakpro-po/README.md

 This tool makes use of [PHP-Parser](https://github.com/nikic/PHP-Parser) for parsing php.
 You just have to download the zip archive and uncompress it under the PHP-Parser subdirectory.

-The yakpro-po.cnf self-documented file contains many many configuration options!
+The yakpro-po.cnf self-documented file contains many configuration options!
 Take a look at it!

 ## Installation: